This guide to the best webcam for zoom meetings is indispensable for anyone working from home in 2022.

 (There are plenty of cheaper webcams available, but we recommend avoiding them since most feature mediocre video quality and lack essential features.)

-Zoom is the world’s most popular video conferencing platform, and the models below are optimised for top performance, whether you’re using Zoom for work or for talking to the family during lockdown.
+Zoom is the world’s most popular video conferencing platform, and the web cameras below are optimised for top performance, whether you’re using Zoom for work or for talking to the family during lockdown.

 All the best webcams also excel at video streaming to other platforms, including Google Hangouts, Facebook Live, YouTube and Twitch.

-Let’s take a closer look at the recommendations.
+Let’s take a look at the results of our webcam tests.

 Table of Contents